 Compute Resources for Parallel Jobs

-Information is gathered periodically in the project quarterly reports about the number of high-performance clusters operated.
+Information about the number of high-performance clusters operated is gathered periodically in the project quarterly reports.
 With high-performance we refer to clusters that feature a local high-speed low-latency interconnect (e.g. Myrinet, InfiniBand).
-The clusters that qualify as high-performance, have been reported by the Resource Infrastructure Providers to be slightly less than at the end of PQ3.
-They amount in total to 40 units (-25.9% yearly decrease) at the end of PQ7.
+The clusters that qualify as high-performance, as reported by the Resource Infrastructure Providers, amount in total to 40 units (-25.9% yearly decrease with respect to PQ3) at the end of PQ7.